lofidewanto/StockWatcher/README.md

 Learning from GWT tutorial on StockWatcher using Maven instead of Eclipse plugin.

-# StockWatcher with GWT RPC and Simple Jetty Server
+# stockwatcher-webapp: StockWatcher with GWT RPC and Simple Jetty Server

 ## Run in the development